CEP/LSE International Economics Seminars

 Exports, Imports, and Earnings Inequality: Micro-Data and Macro-Lessons From Ecuador

-Dave Donaldson (MIT), joint with Rodrigo Adao, Paul Carrillo, Arnaud Costinot and Dina Pomeranz
+Dave Donaldson (Massachusetts Institute of Technology), joint with Rodrigo Adao, Paul Carrillo, Arnaud Costinot and Dina Pomeranz

 Wednesday 11 November 2020 12:30 - 14:00

 To receive invites to online International Economics Seminars, please join our mailing list for this series.
 Subscribe/Unsubscribe here (seminar_macroiep).